-We have also adopted two ways to analyze enrichment: an expanded approach that capitalizes on the number of individuals and a collapsed approach that computes enrichment based on unique allele-specific SNVs occurring in at least one individual.
-An expanded population-aware approach emphasizes the common allele-specific variants found across multiple genomes to determine the allele-specificity of an element.
-An element is deemed more likely to be allelic if it is supported by more evidence of an allele-specific SNV occurring in multiple individuals.
+We have adopted two ways to analyze enrichment: an expanded approach that capitalizes on the number of individuals and a collapsed approach that computes enrichment based on unique allele-specific SNVs occurring in at least one individual.
+An expanded population-aware approach highlights the corroborating effects of common allele-specific variants in an element found across multiple genomes.
 On the other hand, a collapsed approach treats each common and rare variant independently.
-An element that is deemed more allelic in this case but not in the population-aware enrichment analysis, might mean that there are many more rare variants exhibiting allele-specific behavior.
-A point to note is that this type of allele-specific elements would not have been picked out with a small number of genomes.
+An element that is deemed more allelic in this case but not in the population-aware enrichment analysis, might mean that there are more rare variants exhibiting allele-specific behavior.
+This type of allele-specific elements would not have been picked out with a small number of genomes.
 Thus, a difference in results from the two analyses of the same element can suggest an interplay between rare and common allele-specific SNVs.

 Additionally, we can provide some insights into the coordination of ASB and ASE within that category, by comparing ASB and ASE enrichments within specific genomic regions or broad categories (Figure 5).
-For example, loci that are associated with monoallelic expression have been shown to be also associated with ASB of various transcription factors, such as imprinted^{49,50} and immunoglobulins genes51.
+For example, loci that are associated with monoallelic expression have been shown to be also associated with ASB of various transcription factors, such as imprinted.
+ASB and immunoglobulins genes.
 Also, in Figure 4a, we can visualize, in AlleleDB, specific sub-regions within the ZNF331 gene where ASB and ASE coordination might occur.